tdg5/reqless-rb/README.md

 ```

 When choosing a heartbeat interval, realize that this is the amount of time that
-can pass before qless realizes if a job has been dropped.
+can pass before reqless realizes if a job has been dropped.
 At the same time, you don't
-want to burden qless with heartbeating every 10 seconds if your job is expected to
+want to burden reqless with heartbeating every 10 seconds if your job is expected to
 take several hours.

 An idiom you're encouraged to use for long-running jobs that want to check in their